1

 Live In Care involves providing continuous, 24-hour support in the client's home, often requiring the caregiver to live onsite.
 In contrast, a Home Care Assistant offers scheduled visits, providing assistance without residing in the home.
 Both roles require caregiving certifications and are integral to the home care industry, but they differ mainly in hours, living arrangements, and scope of care.

-How to find a live-in caregiver?
+How can I become a live-in caregiver?

 What are some common challenges faced by live-in care professionals, and how can they be managed effectively?